 - Place the rice mixture in a dish and bake for 20 minutes.
 Sprinkle crackers over the top; bake for 5 more minutes or until liquid is absorbed.

-Author Bio: Meredith writes on behalf of Marie Callender’s Meals, whose wholesome chicken pot pies and comfort bakes make hearty and satisfying one-dish dinners.
+About the Writer: Meredith writes on behalf of Marie Callender’s Meals, whose wholesome chicken pot pies and comfort bakes make hearty and satisfying one-dish dinners.
 Visit www.mariecallendersmeals.com to browse through more one-dish dinner options.